 - Detailed product information – including product description, HS code, quantity, unit type, price and currency

 - Name, date and signature of authorized company representative

 See below example of a commercial invoice document form:

 Are you involved in Global Trade?

 Our team created IncoDocs to make global trade easy.
-We’re proud to allow companies in over 100 countries to streamline their shipping document process.
+We allow companies in over 100 countries to streamline their shipping document process.
 Try it for yourself today.
-If you need more information speak to one of our trade specialists, we will be happy to answer any of your questions.